ethanyanyan/gatech/CS6220/P1.yanethan/README.md

 2. Navigate to folder `cd CS6220/P1.yanethan`
 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Download the dataset from Kaggle and place it in the `data/raw/` directory.
-5. Run the data preprocessing script: `python scripts/data_preprocessing.py`
+5. Run the data preprocessing script: `python3 scripts/data_preprocessing.py`
-6. Train and evaluate the model: `python scripts/run_model.py`
+6. Train and evaluate the model: `python3 scripts/run_model.py`

 ## References